adamyg/grief/README.md

 | F2               | Move the boundary between two windows on the screen.
 User is prompted to point the boundary which is to be moved, and then use the arrow keys to move the boundary.
 The screen is redrawn as the boundary is moved
 | F3               | Split the current window into two equal sizes, either horizontally or vertically
 | F4               | Delete a boundary between two windows and merge them together
-| Ctrl-Z           | Subwindow zoom toggle: makes a forward zoom on the current subwindow.
-This means that the current subwindow will occupy all possible place in the total window.
-Use Ctrl-Z again to unzoom, i.e. to see again all sub-windows.
+| Ctrl-Z           | Sub-window _zoom_ toggle: makes a forward zoom on the current sub-window.
+This means that the current sub-window will occupy all possible place in the total window.
+Use Ctrl-Z again to _unzoom_, i.e. to see again all sub-windows.
 | F10:wininfo      | Window information dialog.

-Tiled windows are created by splitting the current window in half either horizontally or vertically, by default using ⟨F3⟩, providing two views of the current buffer.
+Tiled windows are created by splitting the current window in half either horizontally or vertically, by default using ``F3``, providing two views of the current buffer.

 On request the user is prompted and the current window is split based on he direction of the selected arrow key.

 On completion the newly created window is made current, with the cursor located at the same coordinates as the parent window.

 ## Navigation